CALL US TODAY

 • Print

+While Canada was given a short reprieve yesterday from the tariffs threatened by US President, Donald J. Trump, President Trump appears to have doubled-down signalling that these 25% tariffs will be coming by February 1.
 If this is to be believed, the days of US and Canadian weighted average tariffs in the 2.2-3.4% range are over, and Canadian businesses need to begin preparing for the challenges these sorts of significant tariffs will bring – including the likelihood of Canadian retaliatory measures, which we reported on here

-The balance of this Report will review some basic preparation steps that can be taken right now.
+In this Report will review basic preparation steps for “right now”.

 Contract Review